 - Promote the innovation of initiatives to promote better mobility.

-- Expand telemedicine in Texas as we strive to serve our patients better, especially vulnerable patients impacted by the social determinants of health.
+- o serve our patients better, especially vulnerable patients impacted by the social determinants of health.

 - Provide adequate funding for behavioral outpatient care programs and expand inpatient facilities to provide mental health services more efficiently than settings such as emergency rooms and jails.